 Brexit and your eBay business

-Official advice on how to prepare for the end of the transition period can be found here: https://www.gov.uk/transition
+Official advice on the new rules for Brexit can be found here: https://www.gov.uk/transition

 For advice tailored to the needs of retailers, you might also wish to review the Brexit Hub of the British Retail Consortium (BRC): here

 On 1 January 2021, the UK government introduced a new model for the VAT treatment of goods arriving into Great Britain from outside of the UK.
 The new arrangements include the abolition of Low Value Consignment Relief, which relieves import VAT on consignments of goods valued at £15 or less.
 Online marketplaces (OMPs), where they are involved in facilitating the sale, are now responsible for collecting and accounting for the VAT.
 More details on these changes can be found here.

 From 1 January 2021 you’ll need an EORI number to move goods between Great Britain and the EU.